mission-apprentissage/sirius-ml/moderation/README.md

 ### Push docker image to OVHcloud
 ```
-# Add a new registry into OVHcloud AI Tools
+# Add a new registry into OVHcloud AI Tools (if not exist)
 $ ovhai registry add registry.gra.ai.cloud.ovh.net

 # Push your image